Ends 12/02: Join the Holistic Wellness Collective for $1/day! Code: BLACKFRIDAY7

 Dependence means that your neurochemistry and your body has changed so that it requires the drug (or substance) in order to maintain homeostasis/ balance/ equilibrium.
 With benzos in particular, after receiving an outside source of GABA stimulation, it downregulates it’s own internal GABA production to compensate.
 When you cut off that external source, you will experience withdrawal (Crownview co-occuring institute, 2021).

 The short answer is that everyone is different.
-The longer answer is that there are many variables that go into how quickly you will get addicted to benzodiazepines, some of these include:
+The longer answer is that there are many variables that go into how quickly you will become dependent on benzodiazepines, some of these include:

 Variables related to taking the benzo itself: